Deepak-070502/Automatic-Words-Display/README.md

 # Automatic-Words-Display
-Displays words that were already entered by an user considering the letters based on the frequency of the words.
+Displays words that were already entered by an user considering the letters If more number of words matches displays based on the frequency of the words.